-Vietnam is an agriculture-based country, being the second-largest exporter of rice and coffee beans in the whole world.
+Vietnam is an agriculture-based country, the second-largest exporter of rice and coffee beans globally.
 If you are a food enthusiast and coffee lover, you must visit Vietnam.

 The average stay in Vietnam may take up to 15 USD a night and 1.5-3 USD for a one-time meal.
 Vietnam can be an equally fun place to visit for both solo and group travelers.

-You can either apply your visa for Srilanka through the local embassy or upon your arrival.
-It will cost you 25 USD for single entry and 50 USD for multiple times.
+You can either apply for your visa for Sri Lanka through the local embassy or upon your arrival.
+It will cost you 25 USD for a single entry and 50 USD multiple times.
 Remember that you need to pay in cash.

 You can obtain a Vietnam visa in three ways.

-The country implemented an e-visa system from early 2017, you’ll need a digital scan of your passport and recent digital photo.
-There are many fake e-visa sites for Vietnam, ensure you’re on the official government site which ends with gov.vn.
+The country implemented an e-visa system in early 2017.
+You’ll need a digital scan of your passport and a recent digital photo.
+There are many fake e-visa sites for Vietnam; ensure you’re on the official government site, ending with gov.vn

 It will only be applicable for a tourist visiting Vietnam for less than 30-days and is only for a single entry visa.